 Candidates should be aware that they must acknowledge sources properly and/or the submission of another person's work or ideas.
 Teachers must ensure that candidates are aware what constitutes plagiarism.
 Plagiarism will be dealt with as malpractice and may result in the candidate being disqualified.

-Centres should refer to the Cambridge Handbook for further guidance and invigilation instructions.
+Teachers should refer to the Cambridge Handbook and the Guide to Administering Art and Design for further guidance and invigilation instructions.

 7.2 Component 2: Design-based assignment

 This is an externally set assignment which is marked by Cambridge.